mike-hobson/lfric_core/documentation/source/user_guide/technical_articles/lfric_distmem_impl.rst

 partition.
 The solution is to represent those dofs on both partitions (with the necessary surrounding data in "halos" of cells around each partition).
-The calculations for the duplicated dofs is then performed on each partition. :ref:`Figure 1 <partitioning>` shows how this technique works for the case where the dofs located on vertices are calculated from dofs located in the cell volume.
+The calculations for the duplicated dofs is then performed on each partition. :numref:`partitioning` shows how this technique works for the case where the dofs located on vertices are calculated from dofs located in the cell volume.

 .. _partitioning:
 .. figure:: images/partitioning.svg

-   Figure 1: Partitioning method shown here for a 1-d line of cells. a) The domain is partitioned along a cell boundary.
+  Partitioning method shown here for a 1-d line of cells. a) The domain is partitioned along a cell boundary.
 If the calculation of dofs on vertices (dots) in some way depends on the dofs in the volume of the cells surrounding them (crosses), then the calculation of the vertex dofs at the edge of a partition (i.e. Vert34 and Vert35) will be difficult, as they depend on the volume dof from the other partition. b) The solution is to introduce halos at the boundaries and halo exchange the dofs in the volume of the cells, then the calculation of the vertex dofs at the edge of the partition will now be correct.
 There will be redundant calculation - both partitions calculate the values for Vert34 and Vert35.
 The dofs at the outer edges of the of the halo will be incorrect, but if required, these can be corrected with a halo exchange of the vertex dofs.

 If the value at a particular dof depends on other dofs from a stencil bigger than one cell, then deeper halos will be required, but the